kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 <img src="compiler_croped.svg" class="page-figure" style="margin: auto; display: block;" alt="Modern Compiler vs Our Compiler Diagram"/>

-Personally, I love how writing compilers requires a combination of both practical and theoretical knowledge.
+Personally, I love how working on compilers requires a combination of both practical and theoretical knowledge.

 In this project, we will be building a JIT (Just-In-Time) compiler for a very small subset of C that I nick named __μC__ to gain confidence in recursive descent parsing and generating machine code programmatically.
 I tried to keep the compiler as basic as possible because I believe it's important to start with the simplest solution before moving on to more complex ones.
 Building a very simple compiler will show us some of the problems we are going to encounter with more advanced compilers.